veksh/cloudresume/data/markdown/cv-long.md

     - Developed a set of standards and blueprints for deployment and support of common store and office services like file sharing, Squid filtering proxy, mail
     - Implemented monitoring for server hardware, UPS health status, environment temperature
     - Maintained vendor support contract, implemented pool of spare parts to save on support expenses, promptly resolved several hardware-related incidents
-- Datacenter infrastructure: currently operating 4 DCs in Moscow and Saint-Petersburg
+- Data Centre infrastructure: currently operating 4 DCs in Moscow and Saint-Petersburg
     - Implemented highly available virtualised VMWare vSphere cluster, hosting 100+ Linux and Windows VMs for diverse workloads from ERP and databases to file sharing and email servers
     - Planned and implemented DR infrastructure with VM mirroring, DB log shipping, cross-site backups
     - Provisioned FibreChannel shared storage on HPE Primera 650 and Brocade SilkWorm switches